Best Insect Repellent for Kids

 Permethrin is toxic to cats can cause neurotoxic issues, including death, to some cats exposed to the chemical.
-If you have cats or live near cats where you will be using this product, we don't think it is worth the risk and think you are better off safe than sorry choosing DEET over permethrin.
+If you have cats or live near cats where you might be using this product, we don't think it is worth the risk and think you are better being safe than sorry choosing DEET over permethrin.

-Repel Insect Repellent Sportsmen Max Formula is 40% DEET, and not typically suitable for skin applications, but could be useful for clothing, tents, backpacks, hats and more that can tie you more protection over a skin repellent alone.
+Repel Insect Repellent Sportsmen Max Formula is 40% DEET and not typically suitable for skin applications, but could be useful for clothing, tents, backpacks, hats, and more that can give you more protection over a skin repellent alone.
 It is effective against mosquitoes, ticks, gnats, biting flies, chiggers, and fleas, so you can see it would be useful as a tent, jacket, or hat spray.

 Ease of Application

 In general, we don't recommend using any product that combines insect repellent with sunscreen.
 The primary reason is you should reapply your sunscreen at a higher frequency than your bug spray.
-A frequency so high, that in many circumstances, you would be exceeding the amount of repellent that is considered safe or recommended by the manufacturer.
+A frequency so high that you would be exceeding the amount of repellent that is considered safe or recommended by the manufacturer in many circumstances.
 While both protective products are important, we think it is best to choose two products that each meet your specific needs and use them as directed instead of trying to find a one and done solution.

-Both sprays and lotions require a certain amount of rubbing in to facilitate absorption and adequate coverage.
-Depending on how you feel about the "after feel", you may be drawn to one products over another.
+Both sprays and lotions require a certain amount of rubbing into the skin to facilitate absorption and adequate coverage.
+Depending on how you feel about the "after feel," you may be drawn to one product over another.
 A spray is far easier to use on clothing hats, camp chairs, etc., but lotions might feel better or offer more complete coverage on the skin.
-When applying to children, we recommend spraying into your hands first before rubbing the skin to ensure proper coverage anyway, so both require a certain hands-on approach.
-Sprays can help you get to hard to reach areas where you might not be able to rub in repellent but can easily reach with a spray.
-In general, we prefer the sprays in this lineup for their versatility of uses.
+When assisting children, we recommend spraying your hands first before rubbing their skin to ensure proper coverage, so both methods require a hands-on approach to come degree.
+Sprays can help you get to hard to reach areas where you might have trouble with a lotion repellent but can more easily reach with a spray.
+In general, we prefer non-aerosol sprays for their versatility of uses.
 While lotion allows for even and sure coverage because you can see where you are putting it, the sprays allow for protection on clothing and gear, giving you layers of protection against bugs.

-Protecting your family from bugs and insect-borne illness is a multi-layer process that starts before you hit the outdoors.
-We recommend the following process for adequate protection:
+Protection from bugs and insect-borne illness is a multi-layer process that starts before you head outdoors.
+We recommend the following considerations for adequate protection: